-An additional deferred tax asset of \$25M has been recognised on the Solvency II Economic Balance Sheet compared to UK GAAP for the impacts of technical provisions differences.
-Based on future profitability projections, it is expected that these timing differences will fully reverse in 2020 and the deferred tax asset has therefore been recognised in full.
+An additional deferred tax asset of \$18.3M has been recognised on the Solvency II Economic Balance Sheet compared to UK GAAP for the impacts of technical provisions differences.

-D.1.3 Changes to the recognition and valuation bases used, or on estimations during the reporting period.
+D.1.3 Changes to the recognition and valuation bases used, or on estimations during the reporting period

 There have been no changes to the recognition, valuation or estimation methods used during the period.